 The tree-walkers in The Memory of Sky (a Great Ship novel) use blimps and zeppelins for travel between the districts inhabited trees - they are slow enough to be safe to maneuver in crowded areas, and agile enough to maneuver in the upper foliage of the wilderness.
 The zeppelins have combustion engines (whose iron is extracted from corona blood) and fueled by alcohol.
 The papio, on the other hand, use airplanes with VTOL capabilities, as they inhabit the coral growing from the rim of the world where large open expanses are more common.

 In Terry Pratchett and Stephen Baxter's The Long Earth series, zeppelins are the preferred mode of travel between the millions of parallel Earths humanity has discovered.
 Potentially any vehicle can dimension hop, but zeppelins, or "twains", are justified on the grounds that: A) You retain your altitude, while the ground may not, so flight is highly recommended, B) Millions of uninhabited Earths means helium is plentiful, and C) Zeppelins don't require airstrips to land safely.
 Technically, the twains are from our world, since homo sapiens only evolved on one Earth, but it's still a story about alternate universes and zeppelins.

-In the Doctor Who episode "Rise of the Cybermen", The Doctor immediately notices that they've slipped into a parallel world when he sees zeppelins in the sky above London.
+In the episode "Rise of the Cybermen", The Doctor immediately notices that they've slipped into a parallel world when he sees zeppelins in the sky above London.

 The season six finale "The Wedding of River Song" opens with a montage of anachronisms ("Do Not Feed The Pterodactyls" sign, Holy Roman Emperor Winston Churchill, Charles Dickens interviewed on television, etc.) starting, of course, with a sky full of hot-air balloons.
 Carrying cars.